 Serving Keto Blueberry Bread Recipe

 This Keto Blueberry Bread is delicious toasted with a big pat of butter and a cup of coffee.
 It also freezes beautifully.
+Or, for a really fun alternative, you can use it to make Keto Blueberry French Toast Casserole.
 You can easily make large batches and slice into individual pieces, or freeze the entire loaf.
 Just pop it into your refrigerator for 24 hours to thaw.

 - Slice and toast before adding a bit of butter

-- Cook down fresh blueberries with Swerve to create a blueberry syrup
+- Cook down fresh blueberries with Swerve or Monk Fruit to create a blueberry syrup

-- Use in place of traditional bread along with heavy whipping cream to create a bread pudding
+- Use in place of traditional bread along with heavy whipping cream to create a keto bread pudding.

 Homemade Keto Blueberry Bread